freelensapp/freelens/README.md

 npm run build
 npm run build:app
 ```
+At this point, for example on Windows, simply go to the "freelens\open-lens\dist\win-unpacked" directory and run Freelens.exe.

 At the moment tested only on Windows 10 with Node.js 18, we soon want to re-establish the various workflows including automatic release, fixing security alerts, use of github issues, projects, wikis etc..